jamesgecko/save-central/README.md

 #### What about games that don't put their save files anywhere in `%userprofile%`?

-These tend to be older games which are increasingly hard to run.
-Just use the `copy` and `junction` commands to manually link those folders.
+The only modern titles I've encountered that do this use UPlay.
+Not _all_ UPlay games.
+But at least one.
+The paths for these games are in `unqualified_list.csv`.
+A lot of older games may do this, also.
+My gaming library is such that I haven't encountered them.
+Pull requests welcome!
 Or buy the GOG.com versions, which put save files in `~/AppData/Local/GOG.com`. ;-)